 For example, consider an election with four candidates: A, B, C, and D. In the first tally the votes are: A 2, B 3, C 2, D 4, abstain 1.
 Since no candidate achieved a majority and the candidates that received the least number of votes are tied a revote will be held.
 In the first tally of the revote the votes are: A 2, B 2, C 3, D 4, abstain 1.
 In this tally A and B are tied, so random selection is used to determine whether candidate A or B will be eliminated.
 That random selection determines that candidate B is eliminated.
 In the second tally the votes are: A 3, C 2, D 6, abstain 1.
 Candidate D is now the winner because they have achieved a majority of votes.

+The RSSAC uses Proportional Ranked Choice Voting (PRCV) for elections where multiple winners are to be selected, such as in the case of selecting multiple outgoing liaisons.
+In PRCV, each root server operator ranks candidates in order of preference on their ballots.
+The initial count of votes will focus on the first-preference choices.
+A quota, known as the Droop quota, is determined to represent the number of votes a candidate needs to win.
+This quota is calculated using the formula: Total valid votes divided by one more than the number of positions to fill, plus one.
+Votes are then counted based on the first-preference rankings, and candidates meeting or exceeding the quota are elected.

+If a candidate exceeds the quota, their surplus votes are transferred to other candidates based on the second-preference choices on the ballots that contributed to the elected candidate's quota.
+If no candidate meets the quota, the candidate with the fewest votes is eliminated, and votes for eliminated candidates are transferred to the next preferred candidate on each ballot.
+This process of transferring surplus votes and eliminating the lowest-ranked candidates is repeated until all positions are filled.
+In the event of a tie for last place during eliminations, a revote will be held.
+If the tie persists, the tie will be resolved by random selection as per RFC 3797.

 1.4.4 Electronic Voting Procedure

 From time to time, the RSSAC may conduct an electronic vote outside of a meeting.
 The RSSAC Chair calls for the electronic vote and asks the support staff to conduct the electronic vote via appropriate supporting technology as approved by the RSSAC.
 The electronic vote shall remain open for a minimum of 72 hours excluding weekends.
 At least one week prior to this vote, the support staff will distribute the item to be voted upon to the RSSAC.